 Will we be held to the goals, budget and timeline in the application?
 What if we need to change something?

 If funded, the goals, project budget and timeline will be a part of your contract with the County.
-An amendment to the project contact can be executed if there are legitimate reasons for doing so.
+An amendment to the project contract can be executed if there are legitimate reasons for doing so.

 What kinds of projects are most likely to be funded?